ludovicm67/media-tools/README.md

 # Audio recorder

-## About the proof of concept
+## About the Proof of Concept

-This is a proof of concept of a simple audio recorder using the current web technologies.
+This is a proof of concept for a simple audio recorder using current web technologies.

-It comes with two parts:
+It consists of two parts:

-- a client (`main.js`): the web page that will record the audio using a [`MediaRecorder`](https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder) after the user manually starts it.
-The audio data is then sent to the backend using POST requests.
-The data is sent in chunks.
+- **Client** (`main.js`): The web page that records audio using a [`MediaRecorder`](https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder) when manually initiated by the user.
+The recorded audio data is then sent to the backend in POST requests, transmitted in chunks.
-- a server (`server.js`): a simple NodeJS server that will receive the audio data and save it to multiple files
+- **Server** (`server.js`): A basic NodeJS server that receives audio data and saves it to multiple files.

-To make sure that the backend gets audio data, the client will send a small chunk of audio every some seconds.
+To ensure a consistent flow of audio data to the backend, the client periodically sends small audio chunks.
-The split leads to an issue: the first chunk is playable, but the following ones are not.
+However, this segmentation creates an issue where the first chunk is playable, but subsequent ones are not.

-Here are some ways to solve this:
+Here are some potential solutions to address this issue:

-- the client sends the audio data in one big chunk, but if the client gets disconnected, we lose all the data, or we may face issues with the size of the data
+1. The client sends audio data as one large chunk, but this approach risks data loss if the client disconnects or encounters data size issues.

-- the client sends the audio data in chunks, but the backend will merge them into one file: this will work, but if we want to do some "live" operations on the audio data, like transcribing it, we will have to wait for the recording to be finished.
+2. The client sends audio data in chunks, and the backend combines them into a single file.
+While this approach works, it may require waiting for the recording to finish for "live" audio data operations like transcription.

-- same, but we "fix" the chunks files in the backend, so that they can be played individually: this is working, but if the backend gets a lot of data, it will use a lot of resources
-- same, but we "fix" the chunks files in the client directly: it will use a bit more resources in the client, but it's working fine
+3. Similarly, the backend can "fix" the chunked files, enabling individual playability.
+However, this method may consume substantial backend resources when handling large data volumes.

+4. Alternatively, the client can "fix" the chunked files directly, resulting in slightly higher resource usage on the client side but allowing for individual playability and functionality.

+These options offer different trade-offs in terms of data management and resource utilization for the audio recording proof of concept.

 ## Start the demo